Documentum Interview Questions And Answers

 DQL> “Register table dm_dbo.table_name (columname datatype)”

-The above query registers the table in documentum database and as known this will create an object of type “dm_registered”.
+The above query registers the table in the Documentum database and as known this will create an object of type “dm_registered”.

-A group in Documentum is a convenient way of collecting all users with the same permission level.
-A group can thereby facilitate managing permissions (assigning ACL’s), assigning a task in a group work basket in a workflow, as an owner allowing all members of a group to have ownership for the document.
-Thus groups are mainly used for Object level permissions.
+Ans: A group in Documentum is a convenient way of collecting all users with the same permission level.
+A group can thereby facilitate managing permissions (assigning ACLs), assigning a task in a group work basket in a workflow, as an owner allowing all members of a group to have ownership for the document.
+Thus groups are mainly used for Object-level permissions.

 Roles are mainly used for providing function permissions.
-They are basically a special type of groups.
-It is created by setting the group_class attribute to role and the group_name attribute to the role name.
+They are basically a special type of group.
+It is created by setting the group_class attribute to the role and the group_name attribute to the role name.

-It is a lightweight applet that is responsible for transferring content between the content server, application server and the client machine during operations such as check-in, checkout, import etc. UCF is a Java-based client application that is installed at run-time.
-Since WDK application uses UCF content transfer it downloads a lightweight applet to the browser when the client uses the Documentum operations for the first time.
+It is a lightweight applet that is responsible for transferring content between the content server, application server, and the client machine during operations such as check-in, checkout, import, etc. UCF is a Java-based client application that is installed at run-time.
+Since the WDK application uses UCF content transfer it downloads a lightweight applet to the browser when the client uses the Documentum operations for the first time.

-A virtual document is a document that contains components or children documents.
+Ans: A virtual document is a document that contains components or children's documents.
 It is composed of other components, each component being an individual object.
 The dmr_containtment object stores information about each individual component of a virtual document.

 Virtual documents are used mainly for the following scenarios:

--When there are multiple authors of a document, virtual document creates individual component providing owner, security and other characteristics for the document.
+-When there are multiple authors of a document, a virtual document creates individual components providing owner, security, and other characteristics for the document.

--Virtual documents are useful when order of the children matters.
-By default the ordering depends on adding or removing sequence of the components.
+-Virtual documents are useful when the order of the children matters.
+By default, the ordering depends on adding or removing the sequence of the components.
 But it can also be done manually.